-The Hogarth Hotel London SW5 was built by Marstons on a bomb sight purchased by John W Marston after the war.
+The Hogarth Hotel London SW5 was built by Marstons on a bomb site purchased by John W Marston after the war.

 Opened in 1971 the purpose built 85 room hotel with underground car park for 20 cars made it a convenient destination for anyone using Olympia or Earl’s Court exhibition halls.
 The Hotel was sold in 2002.

 Chris Scragg joined the firm in 1982 with the intention of developing the Hotel business and to build up the hotel brand.

 Shortly after he joined Marstons purchased a third share in the Trust that owned the Hotel Strand Continental in 1983 with a view to incorporating it in to the Hotel portfolio once the headlease expired in 2009, if not before.